ElijahGCHEN/TIL/google-cloud/professional-cloud-architect.md

 1. The servers Google designs for the data centers, encryption, intrusion detection, security auditting, all allowing GCP to offer levels of security that would be impossible for individual businesses to achieve.
 2. Google has taken steps to make sure that you can comply with a vast array of global and industry-specific security standards, helping businesses meet their requirements more efficiently.

 **In essence, Google Cloud offers a blend of economic and operational advantages that enable businesses to thrive in the digital age.
-Its ability to drive cost-efficiency, foster innovation, and provide scalability, all while maintaining high levels of security and reliability, underscores why using Google Cloud is important**
+Its ability to drive cost-efficiency, foster innovation, meet regulations and provide scalability, all while maintaining high levels of security and reliability, underscores why using Google Cloud is important**

+## Cloud architect responsibilities

+> An architect's job is to translate the application, together with larger business needs, goals, and requirements, into a cloud infrastructure design that represents the intersection of those needs, all while being secure, available, cost-effective, and scalable.

+### Solution design and architecture
+Designing the overall cloud solution architecture, including application, data and infrastructure components.
+This means selecting the proper cloud services, defining